datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 We'll start by running a new microservice, ``upper``. ``upper`` simply uppercases all the letters in a message::

-  examples/upper --host localhost --port 5680 //localhost/transform //localhost/printer &
+  examples/upper --port 5680 //localhost/transform //localhost/printer &

 This configures the upper service to receive messages at the ``/localhost/transform`` address, and forward its processed messages to ``//localhost/printer``.
 (We can run it as a background process